mihudec/net_models/docs/index.rst

-.. netcm documentation master file, created by sphinx-quickstart on Tue May 18 16:54:42 2021.
+.. net_models documentation master file, created by sphinx-quickstart on Tue May 18 16:54:42 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to netcm's documentation!
+Welcome to net_models's documentation!
 =================================

 Test